Yoalgrin/easyappointments-interhop-portfolio/README.md

 ## About

 **Easy!Appointments** is a highly customizable web application that allows customers to book appointments with you via a sophisticated web interface.
-Unlike the original version of easyappointments it is not possible to synchronize with Google Calendar.
+Moreover, it provides the ability to sync your data with Google Calendar so you can use them with other services.
 It is an open source project that you can download and install **even for commercial use**.
 Easy!Appointments will run smoothly with your existing website as it can be installed in a single folder of the server and of course share an existing database.